Phi Delta Gamma (professional): Governance

 Chapters elected the following officers: president, vice president, secretary, and treasurer; some chapters had a sergeant-at-arms and chaplain.

 Chapters

-Following is a list of the chapters of Phi Delta Gamma.
+Following is a list of the chapters of Phi Delta Gamma, with inactive chapters indicated in italics.
 (Note: Names are likely, but conjectural.
 The Minnesota chapter listing is mentioned in Minnesota Gopher yearbooks as the MN Alpha chapter of the fraternity.)